 Please keep an eye on our guest list as we often have some other amazing artists coming through our door.View our artists

 Our tattoo styles & examples

 With so many tattoo styles out there to choose from, we have quite a few covered for your convenience.
 Suppose you are looking for Japanese, Tribal, Realism, Botanical, Sacred geometry, Henna, Fine line, Script, Bio-mechanical, Surrealism, Traditional, Tibetan.
-Engraving, Illustrative, Black and Grey, Hand poke or Style inspired by Sketching and Calligraphy, you’ll be sure to find an artist at Good Times who can give you good advice and a great tattoo.
+Engraving, Illustrative, Black and Grey, Hand poke or Calligraphy, you’ll be sure to find an artist at Good Times who can give you good advice and a great tattoo.
 As I said, we have pretty much all bases covered.

 Tattoo Styles - Japanese

 There are centuries of history for the art of tattooing all over the world.
 One that has maintained its popularity is the Japanese style Irezumi.
 Tattoo artists still create both traditional and new takes on these classic masterpieces.
 And it's a genre mainly known for large images that cover the back, arms, and legsa

 Here, Nikole shows a koi sleeve and dragon backpiece.
 While the maple leaves are done by EJ